All Year: Yes

 Isabel is a sweet, energetic, young whippet.

-We currently have 5 chickens, but plan to have more soon.
+We currently have 2 rather old hens, but plan to have more soon.